apache/spark/docs/sql-programming-guide.md

 Data partitions in Spark are converted into Arrow record batches, which can temporarily lead to high memory usage in the JVM.
 To avoid possible out of memory exceptions, the size of the Arrow record batches can be adjusted by setting the conf "spark.sql.execution.arrow.maxRecordsPerBatch" to an integer that will determine the maximum number of rows for each batch.
+The default value is 10,000 records per batch and does not take into account the number of columns, so it should be adjusted accordingly.
 Using this limit, each data partition will be made into 1 or more record batches for processing.

-### Date and Timestamp Semantics
+### Timestamp with Time Zone Semantics

-Spark internally stores timestamps as UTC values and timestamp data that is brought in without a specified time zone, it is converted as local time to UTC with microsecond resolution.
-Pandas uses a `datetime64` type with nanosecond resolution, `datetime64[ns]` with optional time zone.
+Spark internally stores timestamps as UTC values, and timestamp data that is brought in without a specified time zone is converted as local time to UTC with microsecond resolution.
+When timestamp data is exported or displayed in Spark, the session time zone is used to localize the timestamp values.
+The session time zone is set with the conf 'spark.sql.session.timeZone' and will default to the JVM system local time zone if not set.
+Pandas uses a `datetime64` type with nanosecond resolution, `datetime64[ns]`, and optional time zone that can be applied on a per-column basis.

-When timestamp data is transferred from Spark to Pandas it will be converted to nanoseconds and made time zone aware using the Spark session time zone, if set, or local Python system time zone.
+When timestamp data is transferred from Spark to Pandas it will be converted to nanoseconds and each column will be made time zone aware using the Spark session time zone.
 This will occur when calling `toPandas()` or `pandas_udf` with a timestamp column.
+For example if the session time zone is 'America/Los_Angeles' then the Pandas timestamp column will be of type `datetime64[ns, America/Los_Angeles]`.

 When timestamp data is transferred from Pandas to Spark, it will be converted to UTC microseconds.
 This occurs when calling `createDataFrame` with a Pandas DataFrame or when returning a timestamp from a